 Our intent is to mold our students to have a passion for and an understanding of the benefits of, lifelong engagement in physical activity.
 Our curriculum is designed to enable students to develop physically, mentally, socially and emotionally by offering a breadth of activities; underpinned by key knowledge learning and use of PE specific vocabulary.

-We offer the students a wide range of activities in-line with the national curriculum and to nourish the students’ cultural capital, we go beyond this by offering students broader lesson activities (including Adapted Sports and Sport Education) and extra-curricular opportunities (including trips to Wimbledon, Vitality Netball and a Sports Tour to Italy).
+We offer the students a wide range of activities in-line with the national curriculum and to nourish the students’ cultural capital, we go beyond this by offering students broader lesson activities (including Indoor Climbing (Y11) and Sport Education (Y9)) and extra-curricular opportunities (including trips to Wimbledon, Vitality Netball and a Sports Tour to Italy).

 - develop competence to excel in a broad range of physical activities

 - are physically active for sustained periods of time

 - engage in competitive sports and activities